SCCAP Award for Promoting Evidence-Based Mental Health Services for Children and Adolescents

 Awardees will receive up to $1500 toward travel to the American Psychological Association Convention and a $250 honorarium.
-They will be recognized at the Society of Clinical Child and Adolescent Psychiatry (SCCAP) business meeting at the convention.
+They will be recognized at the Society of Clinical Child and Adolescent Psychology (SCCAP) business meeting at the convention.

 - As this award is designed to recognize the practitioner members of SCCAP, individuals who work primarily as researchers are not eligible.

 - Elected board members of Division 53 are not eligible